-This evening – June 29, 2018 – as dusk ebbs into darkness, try to catch the planet Mercury beneath Venus, the sky’s brightest planet.
+In late June 2018 – as dusk ebbs into darkness – try to catch the planet Mercury beneath Venus, the sky’s brightest planet.
 If you can spot Mercury around 60 to 90 minutes after sunset, then you have a good chance of spotting all 5 bright planets tonight (June 29, 2018) and for several weeks to come.

 The 5 bright planets, which can be viewed with the eye alone and which have been observed since time immemorial, are Mercury, Venus, Mars, Jupiter and Saturn.
 Far and away, Mercury, the innermost planet, will be the hardest to see.
 Mercury is only visible at dusk and/or early evening, and follows the sun beneath the horizon by the time that it gets good and dark.